-In general, premiums entered in this section should, at a minimum, match premiums reported for Washington on the Exhibit of Premiums, Enrollment and Utilization filed with the National Association of Insurance Commissioners (NAIC).
+Premiums reported in this section should, with few exceptions, match premiums reported for Washington on the Exhibit of Premiums, Enrollment and Utilization filed with the National Association of Insurance Commissioners (NAIC).

 Medicaid pass-through payments received from Washington State Health Care Authority should also be reported in this section.